Shahid Kapoor: Jab We Met, Kaminey, and commercial fluctuations (2007–2013)

 The following year, Kapoor took on another romantic role in Kunal Kohli's Teri Meri Kahaani (2012), co-starring Priyanka Chopra.
 It tells the story of a pair of star-crossed lovers who are reincarnated in three different eras.
 Filmfare reviewed that "Shahid and Priyanka give it their best shot, but their charm doesn't make up for the absence of a genuine kahani [story]".
-The comedy Phata Poster Nikhla Hero from director Rajkumar Santoshi was Kapoor's first release of 2013.
+It was commercially unsuccessful.
+The comedy Phata Poster Nikhla Hero opposite Ileana D'Cruz, from director Rajkumar Santoshi was Kapoor's first release of 2013.
 His role was that of Vishwas Rao, a struggling actor who masquerades as a policeman.
 Critical reviews on the film were negative, though Kapoor's performance was praised.
 As with his last few releases, the film earned little at the box office leading trade analysts to question his commercial appeal.
 This changed later that year, when he starred in Prabhu Deva's action film R...
 Rajkumar; despite a negative critical reception, the film earned over ₹995 million worldwide, becoming Kapoor's highest-grossing release to that point.
 In a scathing review, Saibal Chatterjee of NDTV called the film a "massive mess" and wrote that Kapoor "ends up looking more moronic than macho" in it.
 Kapoor suffered from burn injuries on his back and hands while filming a stunt sequence in R...
 Rajkumar.